yogidevendra/docs/docs/dtmanage.md

 The first time you open the Console, after installing DataTorrent RTS on your cluster, it will take you to the Installation Wizard.
 This walks you through the initial configuration of your DataTorrent installation, by confirming the following:

-* Location of the hadoop executable
+* Location of the Hadoop executable
 * DFS location where all the DataTorrent files are stored
 * DataTorrent license
 * Summary and review of any remaining configuration items